AI Trail Analysis

 Wildlife & plants⌄

-Hikers might spot white-tailed deer and various bird species common to hardwood forests.
-While black bears are present in the region, encounters are rare; proper food storage is advised, especially if camping.
-The forest will showcase diverse tree species and undergrowth, with wildflowers blooming in spring.
+Hikers might spot white-tailed deer, squirrels, and a variety of bird species in the hardwood forest.
+While black bears are present in the region, encounters are rare; proper food storage is always advised.
+In spring, the forest floor comes alive with wildflowers, and in fall, the canopy displays brilliant colors.

 Trail conditions⌄